-• on the ground of financial hardship.
+- on compassionate grounds; or - on the ground of financial hardship.

 25. Conversion to hourly basis

 25.1 Leave prescribed in this directive may be converted to hours using the formulae set out below for the purpose of accrual, granting and recording of leave.